Where can I buy contraception?

 Can you buy the morning-after pill over the counter?

-Yes, you can buy the morning-after pill over the counter.
+Yes, you can buy the morning-after pill over the counter, usually after having a consultation with your pharmacist.
 Your local pharmacy will stock the morning-after pill.

 Can I get the morning-after pill from Boots?